apache/gravitino/docs/how-to-use-the-playground.md

 ## Experiencing Gravitino with Trino SQL

-1. Login to the Gravitino playground Trino Docker container using the following command.
+1. Log in to the Gravitino playground Trino Docker container using the following command:

 ```shell
 docker exec -it playground-trino bash